Promote transparency in the data analysis process

 Tag.bio’s reproduced results on the Analysis Platform

 Rendering the paper into a live data product allowed us to investigate the robustness of the model in real time.
-We noted that for one patient, patient_id 2389, data had been imputed.
+We noted that for one patient, patient_id 2389, data had been altered.
 When we re-ran the model without that patient’s data, we found a significant drop in “variance explained” — from 78.99% to 32.58%.
 We also checked what happens if we randomly exclude another patient, i.e. patient_id 1233, and the “variance explained” dropped even further to 11.81%.

 We shared the results to our client by deploying the data into the data product with a range of analysis apps.
 This data product can be run through the Analysis Platform to allow users to change input parameters in real time so that they can examine the effectiveness of the model.

 Not only were we able to reproduce the data analysis presented in the research paper, we were able to make an interactive version of it and find new information.

-With the data from the paper live on our platform, we were able to show the importance of imputations, if any, on the final results.
+With the data from the paper live on our platform, we were able to show the importance of alterations, if any, on the final results.
 We were also able to make different cohorts of patients, show the importance of the model and re-run the analyses in real time.

 Additionally, we went beyond the results presented in the paper.
 We were able to show the effects of each parameter on the prediction, as can be seen in the table below.
 These results were not available within the paper itself, but indicate the significance and importance of each predictor in the model.